- Resource Library

 - The Robot Safety Module is not properly wired, not allowing proper communication.
 Verify your system wiring per section 1.1.

-If a robot has been previously configured and connected, and any of the above occurs, simply delete the configuration card.
-Follow from 3.1 - Step 2 onward to re-configure the robot.
+- If a robot has been previously configured and connected, and any of the above occurs, follow the steps shown on the configuration page of the robot.